vx-moha/hlds-android/README.md

 ![inq3erdiagram](https://github.com/FWGS/xash3d-fwgs/raw/master/game_launch/icon-xash-material.png)
-# What Is Xash3D Amxx?
+# What Is Xash3D Amxx ?
 `- Xash3D Amxx Is a Dedicated Server For running with Horizon Emulator x86 In Counter-Strike (Old & New Engineered)`

 # What Is Horizon Emulator ?